GraceAKelly/IrisDataSetProject/README.md

 **Files In The Repository**

 *Irisdataset.py*
-Uses NumPy to calculate the mean, minimum, maximum and standard deviation of the Sepal Lenght, Sepal Width, Petal Lenght and Petal Width
+Uses NumPy and ipython to calculate the mean, minimum, maximum and standard deviation of the Sepal Lenght, Sepal Width, Petal Lenght and Petal Width

 *Project.py*
 Uses pandas to attribute the 5 columns within the iris.csv file with relevant column headings - Sepal Length, Sepal Width, Petal Length, Petal Width and Class

 ![Headings Using Pandas](Headingsusingpandas.JPG)